ordinaryegi/yunit/README.md

 Please check [yunit's web site](http://www.yunit.io) (currently under construction) for project updates

 ** See the file CODING for build and running instructions **
+## Translations
+For help with translations do a pull request with the changes that you made to the .po file of your language.